antimof/UxPlay/README.md

 Given the large number of third-party AirPlay receivers (mostly closed-source) available for purchase, it is my understanding that an open source implementation of the same functionality wouldn't violate any of Apple's rights either.

-# RPiPlay Authors (Notes by fdraschbacher, RPiPlay creator.)
+# RPiPlay Authors (Notes by Florian Draschbacher, RPiPlay creator.)

 (From the  https://github.com/FD-/RPiPlay.git repository.)